What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - PW or WFI is filled to the set point.

-- Caustic is added to prepare a 0.5N NaOH solution.
-How to prepare 0.5N is explained further.
+- Caustic has been added to prepare a 0.5N NaOH solution.
+Explained further on how to make it 0.5N.

-- Once the solution is heated, it then recirculated through various process lines for the set time to ensure all the residue is dissolved and disengaged from product contact surfaces.
+- Once the solution is heated, it is then recirculated through various process lines for a set time to ensure all the residue is dissolved and disengaged from product contact surfaces.

 - After recirculation, the system is drained completely.